Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 Mission accomplished: This definitely started making me very popular with the new group of people.
 People hate hangovers almost as much as they love alcohol.

 However, once all the discussion of “hangover pills” was coming to an end, the conversation turned more serious than I was expecting.
-The guys (mostly in their 30s-40s) began telling me about one of their friends who had recently passed away from liver cirrhosis at the age of 35.
+The guys (mostly in their 30s-40s) began telling me about one of their friends who had recently passed away from liver cirrhosis at the age of 36.
 They said it all happened so quickly.
-Evidently, a few months prior, a doctor told him he should drink less because his lab tests showed biomarkers of liver disease… then at some point after that he started throwing up blood, and then few days later he went in for surgery to never wake up again.
+Evidently, a few months prior, a doctor told him he should drink less because his lab tests showed biomarkers of liver disease… then at some point after that he started throwing up blood, and then a few days later he went in for surgery to never wake up again.
 This was a young man that had been playing golf, drinking beers, walking around outside without any concerns just a few weeks prior.
 The liver disease was so silent that no one knew anything was wrong, including himself, until it was too late.

 As a startup focused on alcohol-related health, and dealing with people (such as ourselves) who are drinkers, we don’t believe there is a company better situated to tackle the habits and risk factors surrounding liver health.

 As can be seen in our mission & vision statements, it’s important not only that our customers are able to have a good time, but that they are healthy, so that they continue to have a good time throughout a long life.
-The fact of the matter is that liver disease is very preventable with a number of easily implementable best practices.
+The fact of the matter is that liver disease is preventable with a number of easily implementable best practices.

 If you look at the United States as a whole based on alcohol consumption, it can really be broken down into 3 groups: